 While her framework consists of sleep, exercise, nutrition and fun, yours may include creative outlets or spiritual components.
 Whatever you include, be sure that each component works to keep you balanced and centered.
 This may mean that you try different activities and habits to find the right fit.

 Borenstein encourages people to be their own guides by tracking “observable data” about their day-to-day routines.
-Noticing how you feel after a particular workout, meal or activity, and even writing down any quick thoughts, can help you course-correct if you're veering off track.
+See how you feel after a particular workout, meal or activity.
+Write down any quick thoughts so you can course-correct if you feel like you're going off track.

 “No one else can do the self-care for you, and this framework is a practical way of checking in with yourself to maintain healthy boundaries before things get out of control,” Borenstein says.
 “It’s also so empowering to know the secret to feeling balanced — and to own it.”

-Sometimes, the best thing we can do when we feel overwhelmed is to tune into our bodies.
-Just making the commitment to listen to what you really need right now can be an empowering exercise.
+Sometimes, the best thing we can do is be in tune with our bodies, so just making the commitment to listen to what you really need right now can be an empowering way to meet wellness goals.